Fred de Cordova: Career

 Martin Scorsese's 1982 film, The King of Comedy, about a delusional fan (Robert De Niro) who kidnaps a late-night talk-show host (Jerry Lewis), cast de Cordova as the show's producer.

 Personal life and death

 De Cordova married former actress Janet Thomas in 1963, and they remained married for the rest of his life.
-He died of natural causes at the Motion Picture and Television Fund Hospital in Woodland Hills, California on September 15, 2001 and is buried at Holy Cross Cemetery in Culver City, California.
+He died aged 90 at the Motion Picture and Television Fund Hospital in Woodland Hills, California on September 15, 2001.
+Carson did not attend the service but wrote a letter of condolence to Thomas that detailed his admiration and included a check.
+De Cordova was buried at Holy Cross Cemetery in Culver City, California.